BHAVYA9-Y/samsung-riscv/README.md

     <hr>
 <!-- end of Task 4 -->
 		<!-- Task 5 -->
-<details><summary><b>Task 5</b>: This Task is to implement any digital circuits using VSDSquadron Mini and check whether the building and uploading of C program file on RISCV processor works </summary>
+<details><summary><b>Task 5</b>: Task is to implement any digital circuits using VSDSquadron Mini and check whether the building and uploading of C program file on RISCV processor works </summary>
 <h2>Implementation of 1 Bit Comparator using VSDSquadron Mini</h2>

 <h3><b>Overview</b></h3>
 <p>This project involves the implementation of Comparator combinational circuit using VSDSquadron Mini, a RISCV based SoC development kit.
-A magnitude digital Comparator is a combinational circuit that compares two digital or binary numbers in order to find out whether one binary number is equal, less than, or greater than the other binary number.
-We logically design a circuit for which we will have two inputs one for A and the other for B and have three output terminals, one for A > B condition, one for A = B condition, and one for A < B condition.
-This project demonstrates the practical application of digital logic and RISC-V architecture in executing operations, reflecting the process of reading and writing of binary data through GPIO pins, implementing the operation of 1 Bit Comparator through digital logic gates which is simulated using PlatformIO IDE and thus displaying the outputs using LEDs.</p>
+A magnitude digital Comparator is a combinational circuit that compares two digital or binary numbers in order to find out whether one binary number is equal,less than, or greater than the other binary number.
+We logically design a circuit for which we will have two inputs one for A and the other for B and have three output terminals, one for A > B condition, one for A = B condition, and one for A < B condition.This project demonstrates the practical application of digital logic and RISC-V architecture in executing operations, reflecting the process of reading and writing of binary data through GPIO pins, implementing the operation of 1 Bit Comparator through digital logic gates which is simulated using PlatformIO IDEand thus displaying the outputs using LEDs. </p>

 <h3><b>Components Required</b> </h3>
 <p>